p4lang/p4pi/docs/examples/traffic-filter/README.md

 * udpSrcPort
 * udpDstPort

-We use blacklisting, which involves defining which entities should be blocked.
+We use blocklisting, which involves defining which entities should be blocked.
 So by default, we allow everything to pass through the switch.
 (See Functionalities to be added during the hackathon or later chapter for improvement ideas)

 ## Testing with WiFi access only
 The following figure depicts the default setup of a P4Pi node: